RickShonko/darajaV2/README.md

-# M-Pesa STK Push Integration
+# M-Pesa STK Push Integration with node.js(express)

 A simple web application that integrates with Safaricom's Daraja API to initiate M-Pesa STK Push payments.